theadawifamily/CustomerManagementAPI/README.md

   - This API does not include authentication, as it was not specified in the project requirements.
 The current implementation is designed to fulfill the specified functionality without requiring customers to provide credentials.

 - **Retrieving customers by name / email**:
-  - The logic pertaining to retrieving customer by id or email was a little confusing to me.
+  - The logic pertaining to retrieving customers by id or email was a little confusing to me.
 I was not sure if we use `where` or `orWhere` statement.
   - The logic I wrote to retrieve customers allows either condition to match (email or name).
   - If only name exists, it will match based on name, and if only email exists, it will match based on email.
   - If both are provided, it will return any customer with either the matching name or the matching email.